-Eisbein recipe will take a couple hours from start to finish but only a minimal amount of that time will you actually be busy; a pressure-cooker saves time and money.
+Eisbein recipe will take a couple of hours from start to finish but only a minimal amount of that time will you actually be busy.

 The hock of a pig is one of the cheaper cuts; for some reason people want ham or braised ribs.
 Take advantage of it.

 Whether to get a smoked hock or not is controversial.
-Like all processed meat the indications are that causes malignant disease.
+Like all processed meat the indications are that it is one of the many causes of neoplasms.
 Like bacon, keep it for special occasions.

 That basting liquid must be quite thick, otherwise it just runs off the meat and burns on the roasting tray.

 This is a succulent and absolutely divine dish, fit for a king.

 Personally, whilst I love smoked pork, we choose otherwise; the research is strong that processed meat causes tumours.

 While I will eat ham and bacon only occasionally, this unprocessed eisbein recipe is an inexpensive and so delicious source of protein that I could make this dish at least a couple times a month.

 Whilst talking to a chef recently, who gave me this recipe, he said the source of your meat makes a huge difference.
 Free range pork does exist but it is hard to get, and you can expect to pay more.

 A pig that gallivants around the forest is likely to be leaner and a lot more tasty that one that is stuck in a sty eating only corn and beans.